ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 ## Conclusion

-In this tutorial, you have learned how to build more complex audio graph where a signal modulate the parameter of another node (see also FM synthesis).
+In this tutorial, you have learned how to build more complex audio graph where a signal modulates the parameter of another node (see also FM synthesis).
 Along the way we have used a more advanced tool to scaffold our application, and libraries to help us create interfaces in a more simple manner.

 In the next tutorial, we will learn some concept of object oriented programming and encapsulation, which will help us to organize our code and to create reusable audio components.